AleksandarKosev/pacman/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/aleksandarkosev/pacman)](https://hub.docker.com/repository/docker/aleksandarkosev/pacman)
 [![Contributors](https://img.shields.io/github/contributors/AleksandarKosev/pacman)](https://github.com/AleksandarKosev/pacman/graphs/contributors)

 > **Description**: This repository contains the pacman game along with a python script that hosts the game locally.
-Further more it contains a DockerFile which builds it into a container.
+Furthermore it contains a DockerFile which builds it into a container.
 Github Actions Workflow was also added which upon pushing to main it builds, scans any vulnerabilities with <a href="https://github.com/aquasecurity/trivy">Trivy</a>, fails if there are CRITICAL vulnerabilities or merges with main if there are none.
-In the end it also pushs the image to Docker Hub.
+In the end it also pushes the image to Docker Hub.
 When a pull request is made, it builds and tests the image before merging happens.

 ## 🚀 Features

 - ✨ **Feature 1**: Pacman in JavaScript.
 - ⚡ **Feature 2**: Python script which hosts the game locally.
-- 💎 **Feature 3**: Dockerfile which builds the project into an image.
+- 💎 **Feature 3**: DockerFile which builds the project into an image.
 - 🔥 **Feature 4**: Using <a href="https://docs.github.com/en/actions/writing-workflows">Github Actions Workflow</a> to build the project, scan it with Trivy and push both to master and docker hub if no CRITICAL vulnerabilities are found.
-- 🔒 **Security**: Good pratices for optimizing and securing the container and workflow.
+- 🔒 **Security**: Good practices for optimizing and securing the container and workflow.
 - 🛠️ **Customization**: Level Up can be done on this repository by switching to Flash or Django for hosting for multiplayer, also maybe adding more games in the future.

 ## 🛠️ Installation